hercules2209/Cyclone/README.md

 # Cyclone eye Detection

-This repository contains code for model trained on infrared satellite images (taken from https://www.kaggle.com/datasets/sshubam/insat3d-infrared-raw-cyclone-images-20132021, and a few other sources), that predicts the x-y pixel location of the cyclone eye in an image.
-This project included training VGG19, DenseNEt, Xception Resnet to predict a point on a image and creating a simple GUI to make it more accesible for now technically oriented users to easily compare their output themselves.
-On average the most accurate of all these turned out VGG19 closely followed by  Xceptionwhere as DenseNet was usually off by a magnitude of 10 and Resnet was highly inaccurate.
+This repository contains code for a model that predicts the x-y pixel location of the cyclone eye in an infrared satellite image.
+The model is trained on infrared satellite images (taken from https://www.kaggle.com/datasets/sshubam/insat3d-infrared-raw-cyclone-images-20132021, Korean Metereological Administration  and a few other sources).
+This project includes training VGG19, DenseNet, Xception and ResNet to predict a point on an image and creating a simple GUI to make it more accessible for non-technically oriented users to easily compare their output themselves.
+On average, the most accurate of all these turned out to be VGG19 with an averager error of 0.02, closely followed by Xception, whereas DenseNet was usually off by a magnitude of 10 pixels and ResNet was highly inaccurate.

 # How to Use
-To use the code ensure you have Python 3.7 or higher and clone the above repo.
+To use the code, ensure you have Python 3.7 or higher and clone this repo.
 Then simply install the requirements by running
 ``` pip install -r requirements.txt```
 or you can install the following yourself
 ```